 In July 2004 a similar 9 out of 10 wonderful mystery donor match from Europe was found for Nathan and Luke.
 In October 2005 Nathan went up to London for his transplant.
 Initially the transplant went very well but he did have a ‘fit’ which was a reaction to one of the key drugs used.
 It was ‘touch and go’ at one stage but he came home on his birthday in December 2005.
-After coming home he has one small temperature which meant 3 nights in hospital, and has since made a full recovery and works at a coffee shop in Southampton.
+After coming home he has one small temperature which meant 3 nights in hospital, and has since made a full recovery and is currently looking for work.

 Luke went for his transplant in May 2007 with his elder brother Nathan as his donor.
 Unfortunately the new stem cells didn't graft and so his old immune system re-emerged and he then went for a second transplant in November 2007, this time the transplant was successful.
 Luke went through a series of major runs ins with graft vs host disease including a ruptured bowel resulting in a stoma for a year.
 As a result of this he suffered alopecia.
-Today he is well and working at a solicitors.
+Today he is well although still needs sub-cut weekly immunoglobulins and is working at a local pub.

 As committed Christians we have a clear understanding and deep experience that God walks through this with us through the good and bad times.
 Indeed if it wasn't for the presence of God in our lives and prayer support we have received from Christians around the world we have no idea where we would be…..
 We certainly don't understand why we are going through this - and would do literally anything to get out of this dark place.
 We have found Psalm 23 to be a great comfort - knowing that today we walk through the alley of the shadow of death, but knowing that God supports us and guides us through.
 And that it is only a valley - and at the end of it there is a plain that we will be able to look back on and understand more….